domaindrivendev/Swashbuckle.AspNetCore/README.md

 By default, Swagger will serialize the OpenAPI document using the Serialize methods on the OpenAPI document object.
 If a customized serialization is desired, it is possible to create a custom document serializer that implements the `ISwaggerDocumentSerializer` interface.
 This can be set on the `SwaggerOptions` in the service collection using `ConfigureSwagger()`:

+> [!NOTE]
-_NOTE: If you plan on using the commandline tool to generate OpenAPI specification files, this must be done on the service collection using ConfigureSwagger()._
+> If you plan on using the command line tool to generate OpenAPI specification files, this must be done on the service collection using `ConfigureSwagger()`.

 ```csharp
 services.ConfigureSwagger(c =>